 When you’re purchasing a violin for the first time, here are a few things to look for:

 - Pegs: These must be made of real ebony, rosewood, or boxwood!
 Are they properly fitted so that they turn easily without slipping or sticking?
 If the instrument has pegs that keep slipping then it will be very difficult for the new violinist to attempt to play in tune.
 Many cheap violins (like the $99 specials sold in online marketplaces) have horrendous pegs that will not hold tension.

-- Fingerboard: is it real ebony or is it some other type of wood that’s been painted black?
-Violin makers have used ebony fittings for years because of the wood’s hardness, so if the fingerboard isn’t really ebony then it is much more likely to warp, crack, or splinter.
+- Fingerboard: Is it real ebony or is it some other type of wood that’s been painted black?
+Violin makers have used ebony fittings for years because of the wood’s hardness, so if the fingerboard isn’t really ebony then it is much more likely to wear out, warp, crack, or splinter.

 - Purfling: Is it real ebony inlaid into the wood or is it just painted on?
 The purfling is inlaid around the edges of the instrument in order to protect the wood from cracking and to allow the instrument to resonate freely for good volume and tone.
 If the instrument doesn’t have this inlay, then any sort of damage sustained to the edges of the violin is likely to spread into the face of the instrument, rendering it unplayable.
 (Again, the $99 e-shopper "violin-shaped-objects" are often missing this vital detail!)

 These are just a few things to look for.
 More often than not, if you purchase a violin from ebay, craigslist, other e-shopper sites, or even some music stores that don't specialize in strings, it probably won’t fit the bill.
 These instruments are what we like to call VSO’s (“Violin Shaped Objects”).
 The good news is that all of our student instruments at SHAR are made by our exclusive makers, and completed, set-up, and inspected here in our shop to make sure that they fit these and other precise specifications!